A Catholic prenuptial agreement is commonly viewed as planning for divorce before a marriage even begins in the Catholic Church.

-The mere mention of the word “prenup” can incite a gasp and an inquisitive raise of the eyebrow.
-But prenuptial agreements are not necessarily executed with an eye to an exit plan, but rather a marriage based on communication about finances to avoid problems.
-Talking with a family law attorney about your plan is the first step anyone interested in a prenup, Catholic or not, should consider.
+The mere mention of the word “prenup” can incite a gasp and an inquisitive raise of the eyebrow, especially if you're talking about a Catholic prenuptial agreement.
+However, prenuptial agreements are not necessarily executed with an eye to an exit plan, but rather a marriage based on communication about finances to avoid problems.
+Talking with a family lawyer attorney about your plan is the first step anyone interested in a prenup, Catholic or not, should consider.

 It is widely known that arguments about money are common in marriages.
 When couples meet at the end of the aisle they each may have brought with them varying levels of debt and financial responsibilities.
 Once those bank accounts combine, how much each spouse brings in and how much they spend, and what they spend it on, may become excruciatingly clear.
 Couples who don’t understand each other’s fiscal personality and haven’t discussed how to divvy up debts, bills and spending money are in for some tough conversations.

 There is nothing wrong with couples discussing and documenting their financial plans.
 In fact, it would be foolish not to discuss it; entering the marriage with a clear understanding of each other’s financial goals, and of any bad habits, prevents surprises and possible disappointment down the road.

 When you consider parties who may raise an eyebrow at a prenup, the Catholic Church naturally comes to mind as they remain honorably committed to the union of marriage.
 However, the Church also recognizes the importance of smart marriage preparation, and it is possible – and may be wise – for Catholic couples to have a Catholic Prenuptial Agreement drafted by a family lawyer attorney.